IRJIT: A Simple, Online, Information Retrieval Approach for Just-In-Time Software Defect Prediction: Background and Related Work

-\textit{JIT defect prediction} emphasizes the identification of risky changes just-in-time, i.e., before they reach repository.
-Existing JIT approaches detect bugs based on historical information such as change histories~\cite{buggyorclean} or by relating past defects to software metrics~\cite{commitguru}\cite{kamei2012large}.
-CLEVER~\cite{clever} detects new defects by comparing new code to known cases of buggy code.
-It uses clone detection to improve the detection accuracy of risky changes identified through a metric-based model.
-Unlike CLEVER we do not use a metric-based model to identify buggy changes.
 DeepBugs\cite{deepbugs} detects incorrect code by reasoning about identifier names, and training a binary classifier on correct and incorrect examples.
 We leverage code similarity between past buggy and clean changes to \textit{explain} why a new change is classified as buggy.
 This line of work is inspired by the success of code search and recommendation engines~\cite{aroma}\cite{facoy} which employ IR techniques.
 IR-based methods work by matching shared vocabulary between query and corpus documents, and are effective for code retrieval~\cite{sourcerer2009}\cite{lancer} and bug localization~\cite{rahman2018improving}.

-Due to the repetitive nature of source code~\cite{hindle2012}, statistical language models can also spot defective code effectively~\cite{ray2016}\cite{campbell2014syntax}\cite{santos2018syntax}.
-Yan \emph{et al.}~\cite{yan2020JIT} use several change level features and software naturalness with the n-gram model to localize buggy changes.
-The proposed framework ranks buggy lines in order of suspiciousness.
-Recently, Pornprasit \emph{et al.}~\cite{pornprasit2021jitline} showed that their ML model outperforms n-gram model in prioritizing defective lines.
-Their model also beats sophisticated DL approaches like DeepJIT~\cite{hoang2019deepjit} and CC2Vec~\cite{hoang2020cc2vec}, which are computationally expensive and also lack explainability.
-A recent survey by Wang \emph{et al}~\cite{wan2018perceptions} suggests that developers prefer simple, explainable and online defect prediction approaches.
-In this paper, we design and evaluate a simple IR approach for JIT defect prediction.
-Our approach improves the explainability of JIT defect prediction by showing past examples that a prediction is based on while also being online and requiring limited training.
+Due to the repetitive nature of source code~\cite{hindle2012}, statistical language models can also spot defective code effectively~\cite{ray2016,campbell2014syntax,santos2018syntax}.
+Yan \emph{et al.}~\cite{yan2020JIT} use several change level features and software naturalness with the N-gram model to localize buggy changes.
+Their proposed framework ranks buggy lines in order of suspiciousness.
+In this work, we also estimate the riskiness of the source code lines based on the number of occurrences of buggy tokens in each line.